aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part One/index.md

 [Link to Colab Notebook](https://colab.research.google.com/github/Abdullamhd/od_efficientdet/blob/main/tflite_model_maker_github_hosted.ipynb)

-- if you are using Google Drive , from the left menu select "Files" and then "Mount Drive" , then click on the link and follow the instructions to mount your drive , then create the following folders by running the below cell in notebook which is pro
+- if you are using Google Drive , from the left menu select "Files" and then "Mount Drive" , then click on the link and follow the instructions to mount your drive , then create the following folders by running the below cell in notebook is provided earlier.

 {{< highlight go >}}